uio-bmi/compairr/README.md

 containing a value for each combination of repertoires in the two sets.
 The value is usually the sum of the products of the duplicate counts of all pairs of sequences in the two repertoires that match.
-If the option `-f` or `--ignore-frequency` is specified, the duplicate count information is ignored and all counts are set to 1.
+If the option `-f` or `--ignore-counts` is specified, the duplicate count information is ignored and all counts are treated as 1.
 Instead of summing the product of the counts, the ratio, min, max, or mean may be used if specified with the `-s` or `--summand` option.